zammad/zammad-org/src/en/documentation/use/basics/work-with-tickets.md

 - **Call**: Note down a summary of a phone call you had with the customer.
 - **Email**: Send an email to anyone about the ticket.
 The title of the ticket is used for the subject of the email.

-To choose another article type, use the **Channel** tab switcher and choose a different type.
-Click on the lock toggle to change the article's visibility.
-Articles with internal visibility are displayed with a dashed blue border.
+To choose another article type, use the channel tabs (labeled **Note**, **Phone**, **Email** etc.) and pick a different type.
+Use the **Visibility** switch to toggle the article between internal and public visibility.
+Articles with internal visibility are highlighted with a dashed blue border; public articles have no highlighting.

 ![Screenshot shows article type selector and visibility toggle](/screenshots/cypress/documentation/use/basics.cy.js/article-type-visibility.png)